 What: In a visit not recorded in Acts, Paul makes a brief second trip to Corinth from Ephesus on his way to Macedonia.
-This visit — predicted in 1Corinthians 16 and referred back to in 2Corinthians 13 — is sometimes referred to as “the painful visit.”
+This visit — predicted in 1Corinthians 16 and referred back to in 2Corinthians 13 — is sometimes referred to as “the sorrowful visit.”

 When: Paul made this trip during his long stay in Ephesus when Ephesus was his base for his third missionary journey.

 Why: Timothy visited Corinth and brought back some news that Paul believed he needed to deal with swiftly.
 Though he wrote in 1Corinthians 16 that he planned to come via the land route through Macedonia, Paul took the direct route across the sea, stayed briefly and traveled on to Macedonia.

 10When Timothy comes, see that you put him at ease among you, for he is doing the work of the Lord, as I am.
 11So let no one despise him.
 Help him on his way in peace, that he may return to me, for I am expecting him with the brothers. –1Corinthians 16:10-11